kennedn/tapo-onboarding/README.md

 ## Cloudless Onboarding (`tapo_onboard.sh`)

-This script performs the complete onboarding flow:
+This script performs a complete onboard for a Tapo Camera:

 * Login with the default password
 * Scan for Wi-Fi and interactively select an AP